-Kelly A. Martinez, Sheriff
+William D. Gore, Sheriff

-Mission Vision and Values Mission, Vision, and Values Our Mission We provide th e highest quality public safety service to everyone in San Diego County.
-Organizational Vision We earn the respe ect and confidence of the public as a professional public safety organization.
-We instill trust and co onfidence by building relationships and by being open and visible in our actions We are innovative, co mpassionate, and responsive to those we serve and work in partnership with our communities.
-We are considerate and invested in the services we provide. s of the community, we are respectful and adaptive in our interactions.
-We e attract and retain highly competent and diverse employees.
-We are dedicated to the development and betterment of our people.
-Our department is an inclusive, united, and effective team.
+Mission, Vision, and Values Our Mission We provide t he highest quality public safety service to everyone in San Diego County.
+Organizational Vision partnership with our training, tools, and ec that will lead the nation in providing high quality public safety services by working in communities.
+By investing in our employees and providing our staff the support, juipment they need, we will continue to deliver exceptional customer service while sees are provided professional growth opportunities which allow them to thrive and succeed at home and in their career.
+We recognize the importance of investing in the County's jails.
+The way we incarcerate people directly impacts public safety.
+We will be a leader in jail innovation to create and maintain safe facilities.
+We are an organization that invests in correctional health care, substance use treatment, community reentry, and ongoing improvements that ensure our jails are ADA compliant, with transitional services that deliver the best outcomes for justice involved individuals.
+We will be at the forefront of implementing technology advancements that enhance customer and employee experience, reduce redundancy, add value and safety, and protect privacy rights.
 Core Values HONESTY We are truthful in our words and in our actions.
 INTEGRITY As people of character and principle, we do what is right, even when no one is looking.
 LOYALTY We are loyal to the values of our department and our profession and committed to protecting the quality of life in the communities we serve.
 TRUST We are confident in the integrity, the ability and the good character of our colleagues.
 RESPECT We treat everyone with dignity, honoring the rights of all individuals.
 FAIRNESS We are just and impartial in all our interactions.
 DIVERSITY We embrace the strength of diversity in our employees and our communities.
 COMPASSION We are compassionate in our words, actions, and deeds.